aaronsaray/bedjet-thing/README.md

 ### Remaining Tasks

-- [ ] Figure out why it crashes after every 'action' that writes to the filesystem - something to do with the response I'm guessing
+- [ ] Figure out why it crashes after the await for BT provision
 - [ ] BT Functionality
     - [ ] attempt to connect
     - [ ] success, show name and ambient temp